 Slapping him was a first for me.
-It didn’t feel good or right when I did it, and I do not feel justified for doing it.
+It didn’t feel good or right when I did it, and I do not feel justified in doing it.
 The next day when I told him I was sorry for slapping him, he said, “Yeah.
 That was stupid.”
-No apology at all.
-He only said that his mother raised better than that and he shouldn’t have done it.
+No apology from him at all.

 - How I Left An Abusive Relationship Interview